brainflow-dev/brainflow/swift_package/README.md

 tools/apple/verify_xcframeworks.sh build/apple_xcframeworks
 ```

-See `Docs/AppleBinaryDistribution.md` for artifact details and App Store packaging notes.
+See `../docs/AppleBinaryDistribution.rst` and `../docs/AppStoreReadiness.rst` for artifact details and App Store packaging notes.

 On Linux the equivalent `.so` names are used.